OpenNebula/docs/source/marketplace/appliances/oneke.rst

 OneKE has been designed to run in a dual subnet environment: VNF provides NAT and Routing between public and private VNETs, and when the public VNET is a gateway to the public Internet it also enables Internet connectivity to all internal VMs.

-Dedicated documentation for VNF can be found at `VNF documentation <https://docs.opennebula.io/appliances/service/vnf.html>`_.
+Dedicated documentation for VNF can be found at :ref:`VNF documentation <service_vnf>`.

 Master Role
 ^^^^^^^^^^^